Rich People Problems

-Rich People Problems is a satirical 2017 romantic comedy novel by Kevin Kwan.
+Rich People Problems is a 2017 satirical romantic comedy novel by Kevin Kwan.
 It is the third and final novel in Kwan's "Crazy Rich..." trilogy that looks at the rich and powerful families of Singapore.
-The plot revolves around the three clans descending upon Shang Su Yi's deathbed to attempt to be included in her will, as she is extremely wealthy.
+The plot revolves around the three clans descending upon Shang Su Yi's deathbed to attempt to be included in her will, as she is allegedly extremely wealthy.
 The novel was preceded by the bestsellers Crazy Rich Asians in 2013 and China Rich Girlfriend in 2015.
-Two follow ups to the Crazy Rich Asians film are in development, based on China Rich Girlfriend and Rich People Problems.
+Two follow-ups to the Crazy Rich Asians film are in development, based on China Rich Girlfriend and Rich People Problems.

 Plot

 In 2015, two years after the events that take place in China Rich Girlfriend, Nick and Rachel Young (née Chu), an economics professor at New York University (NYU), are happily married and living their life in Manhattan.
 Nick is informed by his mother Eleanor that his grandmother, Su Yi, has had a heart attack, and that he must come home to reconcile with her before she dies.
 While Nick wants to make up with his grandmother out of guilt for having shut her out of his life for marrying Rachel (as Su Yi was opposed to the marriage), his mother wants him to make amends so that he will be re-introduced into the will and inherit Tyersall Park, Su Yi's home.

 The extended Shang-Young clan has descended upon Tyersall Park to say their last goodbyes with the hopes of getting into Su Yi's good graces and inheriting part of her fortune.

 Nicholas is initially prevented from seeing Su Yi due to scheming from his cousin, Eddie Cheng, who believes he has a shot at inheriting his grandmother's estate.
 Eddie lies and convinces the entire family and house staff that Su Yi does not wish to see Nick while she is on her deathbed.
-With the help of the head of security, the head maid (who overheard Eddie's plotting) and Astrid, Nick is able to sneak into Tyersall Park and speak with his grandmother while she is in a cardiac intensive care unit in her bedroom.
+With the help of the head of security (who overheard Eddie's plotting), the head maid, and Astrid, Nick is able to sneak into Tyersall Park and speak with his grandmother while she is in a cardiac intensive care unit in her bedroom.
 She is happy to see him and they make amends.
 Meanwhile, Astrid, Nick's cousin, becomes engaged again to Charlie Wu.
 Her relationship with Charlie faces obstacles from Charlie's scorned ex-wife Isabel Wu and Astrid's soon-to-be ex-husband Michael Teo.